-BoardNotebook and their users have been very happy with the application, and the client anticipates new features as the app gains revenue.
-SteelKiwi performed very well from a project management standpoint, and remained responsive throughout political difficulties in their native Ukraine.
+BoardNotebook and their customers were very happy with the application, which will require new features as it gains revenue and a larger user base.
+SteelKiwi performed very well from a project management standpoint, communicating regularly and remaining responsive throughout the project.

 Please describe your organization.